I think Trafalgar Square is one of those London locations that is on everybody's must-see list when they come to our city.

-This post will cover the most interesting things to see and do in and near Trafalgar Square, including free activities, dining options, and discounts for local attractions.
+This post will cover the most interesting things to see and do in and near Trafalgar Square, including free activities, dining options, and concessions for local attractions.

-In the video below, Sinead, a local London tour guide with us, Free Tours by Foot, takes you on a short virtual tour of Trafalgar Square.
+In the video below, Sinead, a local London tour guide with us, Tours by Foot London, takes you on a short virtual tour of Trafalgar Square.

-We hope that you enjoy it.
-If you have further questions, contact us.
+I hope you find this post helpful.
+If you have further questions, contact me!

 WHAT IS TRAFALGAR SQUARE?

-A tourist attraction and public space, Trafalgar Square can be thought of as London’s common room, and it's arguably London's most famous square.
+A tourist attraction and public space, I always describe Trafalgar Square as London’s common room.

-The Site of Trafalgar Square has been a notable landmark since the 13th century and originally contained the King's Royal Mews - which are now located at Buckingham Palace.
+The Site of Trafalgar Square has been a notable landmark since the 13th century.

 The current version of the Square has been sitting in the heart of the City of Westminster since the 1840s when it was constructed to create an ‘Italian-style piazza’ in the centre of town.